 - Practical assessments: Depending on the role, consider incorporating a practical task into the interview to assess a candidate’s skills firsthand.

 - Multiple interviewers: If possible, have more than one person interview the candidate.
 This can provide multiple perspectives and reduce individual bias.
+Check our guide to conducting panel interviews for more information on this process.

-Step 7: Onboard Seasonal Workers
+Step 7: Onboard the Seasonal New Hires

-Onboarding seasonal workers is just as important as onboarding your regular employees.
+Onboarding seasonal employees is just as important as onboarding your regular employees.
 It provides them with the knowledge and skills to successfully perform their job.
 Develop a simple, easy-to-maintain program that onboards your seasonal workers quickly and efficiently.

 Some tips to make things go smoothly include:

 - Prepare new hire paperwork: Create a new hire checklist to ensure you have all required paperwork before or on their first day.